Social Workers, Chaplains, Counselors

 Like their counterparts in the hospital or military, our chaplains are nondenominational and can connect with people of from all different faith backgrounds.
 They can visit in addition to a family's existing clergy, or take a larger role if the family does not have another faith leader.

-Our counselors are the final member of the Hospice Care Team.
-During a patient's illness, the nurse or social worker might recommend the family receive extra visits from a counselor.
+Our coordinator is the final member of the Hospice Care Team.
+During a patient's illness, the nurse or social worker might recommend the family receive extra visits from a coordinator.
 He or she could work with individual family members or talk with the family as a group.

-After a patient's passing, the counselor quietly comes forward to assist any family members who need help coping.
+After a patient's passing, the coordinator quietly comes forward to assist any family members who need help coping.
 Services are provided for up to 13 months after the loss.

-Note: Burke Hospice also offers these counseling services to any Burke County resident, whether the person who passed away was involved with our programs or not.
-Please call us at 828/874-HOPE if you are having a difficult time coping with a loss.
+Note: Burke Hospice also offers these bereavement services to any Burke County resident, whether the person who passed away was involved with our programs or not.
+Please call us at 828/874-1601 if you are having a difficult time coping with a loss.

-To set an appointment for counseling or to obtain reading materials about grief, call 828/874-HOPE and ask to speak to a counselor.
+To set an appointment to speak to or meet with our bereavement coordinator or to obtain reading materials about grief, call 828/874-1601 and ask to speak to a bereavement coordinator.
 Whether your loss was ten days ago or ten months, we're here for you.